27 Apr Rock and roll and ramen: Lessons in appropriation vs appreciation

 Rocky Mountain Ramen, north of Denver and east of Boulder is a drive for hipsters but not bad for northwest suburbanites like me, ans is tucked away next to a Starbucks in an unassuming strip mall in Erie.
 Its owner Mitsu Wada, who’s from Yokohama, and his chef Masa Nozaki from Okayama, are perfectionists and their attention to detail pays off.
 Their tonkotsu soup is the best in the area, a pleasure to drink up every drop in the bowl.
 I never leave any – it’s like drinking meat.
 Rocky Mountain Ramen simmers hand-selected pork bones for up to 20 hours to get it right.

 Many places that serve “tonkotsu” ramen just use soup mixes that approximate the taste but you can tell from the lack of depth, umami and collagen.
-Even their teriyaki chicken is made with house-made sauce, no gloppy fake teriyaki sauce out of a bottle here.
+At Rocky Mountain Ramen, however, there’s no corner-cutting; even their teriyaki chicken is made with house-made sauce, no gloppy fake teriyaki sauce out of a bottle here.

 One thing I’ve learned from my love for ramen: The history of ramen in Japan is itself a prime example of appreciation and appropriation and ultimately, assimilation.